Chhaya-Tundwal05/legal-data-ingestion-RAG-pipeline/README.md

 | rag.py | Chunking, embedding, vector storage, semantic search |
 | ingest.py | Structured ingestion + anomaly logging |
 | case_chunk_embeddings (table) | One row per chunk per case |

+## Part 3 – REST API

+### Overview

+The REST API provides programmatic access to case data and semantic search capabilities.
+The API is built with FastAPI and exposes three endpoints: filtered case listing by judge and year, semantic search over docket content, and detailed case retrieval with party information.

+- FastAPI was chosen over Flask or Express because it provides automatic OpenAPI docs (`/docs`), async DB support out of the box, and type-validated request/response models.
+- Authentication and rate-limiting are intentionally omitted for this MVP, since the API is internal and used only for evaluation.
+Both can be added via FastAPI dependencies later.

+## Time Spent
+I spent roughly 5–6 hours in total.
+Most of that time went into the initial schema + ingestion design, then layering in the RAG pipeline and API.
+I focused on building a clean MVP with production-minded patterns rather than polishing every edge case.